bucsspring2024/final-project-gggg/README.md

 1. Player-controlled paddles: Players can move their paddles up and down to hit the ball.
 2. Ball movement and collision: The ball moves continuously and bounces off the paddles and walls.
 3. Score tracking: The game keeps track of each player's score as they successfully hit the ball past their opponent's paddle.
-4. Game over condition: The game ends when one player reaches a predefined winning score limit (2 goals).
+4. Game over condition: The game ends when one player reaches a predefined winning score limit.
 5. Responsive user interface: The game provides clear feedback to players through visual elements such as paddle movement, ball trajectory, and score display.

 ## Classes